cversek/python-FLI/README.md

 The SDK library should be built as a shared object, named 'libfli.so', and located in a standard library path, such as /usr/local/lib, or placed in the Python package folder after installation.
+(See the issue [Preparing the FLI SDK Dependency](https://github.com/cversek/python-FLI/issues/1))